Quality & Safety

 World's Best Hospitals Ranking

-Barton earned a spot on the Newsweek World's Best Hospitals for the fourth year in a row.
+Barton earned a spot on the Newsweek World's Best Hospitals for the fifth year in a row.
 The list is determined by data prepared by Statista Inc., the respected global data research firm, and rates all hospitals on patient satisfaction data, recommendations from medical experts and hospital key performance indicators.
+See Barton's Awards & Recognition

 Quality is the consistent measurement and accountability of medical care ensuring the safety, health, and well-being of our patients.
 Hospitals vary in the quality of care they provide.
 A quality measure is one way to see how well a hospital is caring for its patients.